Opioid addiction worsens due to pandemic

 From January to May of this year, Wisconsin Department of Health Services data shows the state’s suspected opioid overdoses number 2,739.
 That number represents a 48 percent increase from 1,852 the same time last year.

 “The opioid crisis is happening within a pandemic,” said Mary Henningfield, principal investigator with Wisconsin Voices for Recovery.
-“Even before COVID started in January, there has been an increase (in suspected overdoses) every month over 2019.
-We do hear frequently that there is definitely an uptick in the need for services.”
+“Even before COVID started in January, there has been an increase (in suspected overdoses) every month over 2019.”

 One legislative champion of measures to curb addiction agrees the shutdown hurt those who were suffering from addiction and other issues.